alikureishy/ROBO-perception-project/docs/writeup.md

 Saving classifier to disk...
 ```

-The different pipeline stages below are implemented here.
-The overall pipeline is implemented here.
+The different pipeline stages below are implemented [here](https://github.com/safdark/ROBO-perception-project/blob/master/sensor_stick/src/sensor_stick/pipeline.py).
+The script to do the pick+place operation using this pipeline, is [here]()

 There are 6 stages to this perception pipeline, discussed below, with illustrations.
 I will be using illustrations mostly from the World # 3 (Test Case # 3) for this, since it involved 8 object types and was the hardest portion of this assignment.